Drakrig/vad_score_prediction/README.md

 ## How to abtain VAD scores for your audio files

-The question is quite tricky.
-If your dataset is containing the categorical empootion labels, you can use table described in [original paper page 15](https://www.researchgate.net/publication/222741832_Evidence_for_a_Three-Factor_Theory_of_Emotions) to convert them to the continuous pleasure, arousal and dominance means and standard deviations.
+If your dataset contains categorical emotion labels, you can use the mapping table described on page 15 of the [original paper](https://www.researchgate.net/publication/222741832_Evidence_for_a_Three-Factor_Theory_of_Emotions) to convert them to the continuous pleasure, arousal and dominance means and standard deviations.

 ## Credits